kuhnrl30/kuhnrl30.github.io/scripts/raop.md

 #remove columns not in test set
 train<-train[,-c(2:4,6,7,11,13,15,17,19,21,26,28:29)]

-#rearrange so target value is the last column and idex values will match
+#rearrange so target value is the last column and index values will match
 train<-train[,c(1:11,13:18,12)]